edemaine/svgtiler/README.md

 [.tsv (tab-separated)](https://en.wikipedia.org/wiki/Tab-separated_values)
 formats are exactly those exported by spreadsheet software such as Google Drive, OpenOffice, or Excel, enabling you to draw in that software.
+The .psv format uses the pipe character `|` as the delimiter, similar to Markdown tables.
 The .ssv format is similar, but where the delimiter between tile names is arbitrary whitespace.
 (Contrast this behavior with .csv which treats every comma as a delimiter.)
 This format is nice to work with in a text editor, allowing you to line up the columns by padding tile names with extra spaces.
-All three formats support quoting according to the usual DSV rules: any tile name (in particular, if it has a delimiter or double quote in it) can be put in double quotes, and double quotes can be produced in the tile name by putting `""` (two double quotes) within the quoted string.
+All four formats support quoting according to the usual DSV rules: any tile name (in particular, if it has a delimiter or double quote in it) can be put in double quotes, and double quotes can be produced in the tile name by putting `""` (two double quotes) within the quoted string.